How to Use Neem Oil for Head Lice

 If you have already tried multiple rounds of lice treatments that have failed, you should know that you are not alone, and it’s not your fault!

-Neem Oil Lice Treatment
+Neem Oil for Lice

 If you’ve been struggling with lice for a while, you’ve probably had lots of people giving you bad advice.